 Training Requirements for Emotional Support Dogs

+There are no federal laws that require emotional support dogs to be trained.
 There are only two requirements for emotional support dogs.
 While they don’t need as much training as service dogs, they need to comply with the following:

-- Your emotional support dog must be obedient.
+• Your emotional support dog must be obedient

 Although not a requirement, your emotional support dog may also benefit from being neutered or spayed as this avoids mating-related aggression.